Applications for Fall 2022 are now open at http://gradapply.rice.edu/. The deadline for submission is 11:59pm EST on December 15, 2021.

 APPLICATION FORM & FEE

-Applications for Fall 2022 will be open in September 2021.
+The application can be found here.
 Applications will be accepted until 11:59pm EST, December 15, 2021.
 There is an $85 non-refundable application fee, payable online.
-If you have special circumstances which may merit an application fee waiver, please contact Gwen Bradford, Director of Graduate Studies, at email@example.com.
+If you have special circumstances which may merit an application fee waiver, please contact Gwen Bradford, Director of Graduate Studies, at firstname.lastname@example.org.

 Unofficial transcripts from previous colleges and universities.
 The department will review unofficial transcripts during the admissions process; official transcripts will be required after acceptance into the graduate program.

 The GRE requirement is optional for Fall 2022 applicants.
 If you have a score, please submit it, but it is not required.

 TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609).
 Please see the following webpage for additional information regarding IELTS and waiver options: https://graduate.rice.edu/qualifications.